 Perhaps you’re in a phase where you have to leave a toxic relationship when you live together.
 You’ve shared everything from your toothbrushes to your deepest, darkest fears with each other.
 It’s hard to imagine your life without them because nobody knows you better than them.
 Since there is so much shared space and history, it might even feel harder to walk away from a toxic relationship.

-In such a case, disconnecting completely might seem like the hardest thing in the world to do.
-But that’s exactly what you need to be able to stomach and do.
+When you’re trying to figure out how to finally leave a toxic relationship, disconnecting from your partner completely is a must.
+It might seem like the hardest thing in the world to do, but that’s exactly what you need to be able to stomach and do.
 Accept that it is time to move out, fall out of love with them, live alone and maybe start doing all your dishes yourself.
-As inconvenient it may seem now, you’ll thank yourself in the long run for becoming emotionally independent.
+As inconvenient as it may seem now, you’ll thank yourself in the long run for becoming emotionally independent.

 10. Reward yourself for getting better